Local asymptotics of selection models with applications in Bayesian selective inference: Asymptotic expansion of the likelihood

 Note that the selective log-likelihood ratio follows itself a selective Gaussian distribution under any $h\in \mathbb{R}^p$, just as the log-likelihood ratio of a conventional, non-selective Gaussian model is itself Gaussian.

 The main result of this paper, Theorem \ref{SLAN}, establishes conditions under which the sequence of selective log-likelihood ratios of a given selection model $\mathcal{M}_n(u_n)$ admits an asymptotic expansion of the form \eqref{EQ: exp_Gauss} for a certain specification of selection function, which in general depends on the true generating parameter $\theta$.
 It is worth remarking that, since selection functions can vary arbitrarily with $n$, $\{\mathcal{M}_n(u_n)\colon n\in \mathbb{N}\}$ does not in general converge to a fixed Gaussian selection model.
 Instead, it can, under suitable conditions, be approximated by a sequence of such.
-Before stating the Theorem, we need to introduce some notation.